 If a color blind man and a woman who is a carrier reproduce, there is a 50 percent chance that their son would be color blind.
 Their daughter will either be color blind or a carrier of the gene depending on which X chromosome she receives from her mother.

 If a man who is not color blind has a child with a woman that is a carrier of the condition there is a 50 percent chance that their son will be color blind.
-Their daughter will have a 50% of being a carrier of the gene or color blind.
+Their daughter will have a 50% of being a carrier of the gene.

 Common Types of Color Blindness